 Jaguars eat daily.
 An average-sized adult diet eats close to 50 pounds of meat during times when it has not had enough food.

-- However, when they can consistently get food, jaguars will eat a lesser amount of food every given day.
+- However, when they can consistently get food, jaguars will eat less food every day.

-- The implication from the above assertion is that how often jaguars feed depends on the availability and the quantity of their food.
+- The implication from the above assertion is that how often jaguars feed depends on their food availability and quantity.